 Our requirements for replacing iTunes are fairly simple: a replacement needs to be easy to use and painlessly play our music, and it should include a media library for organizing everything.
 The applications we’re going to discuss today all meet these basic requirements—some do so minimally while others are packed with more features.
-All however, let you put your music first.
+All, however, let you put your music first.

 Clementine: Tons of Features for Any Power User

-It will even work with your music player like iPhone, iPod, and other mass storage devices, easily letting you transcode and transfer your music files.
+Clementine will even work with your music player like iPhone, iPod, and other mass storage devices, easily letting you transcode and transfer your music files.

 Of all the iTunes replacements on this list, Clementine might be the most feature-rich right out of the box.
-You can see a full list of its features here, and it is indeed impressive, but these features never interfere with Clementine’s one critical focus: your music.
+You can see a full list of its features here, and it is indeed impressive, but these features never interfere with it’s one critical focus: your music.
 And that’s how it should be.